-For each damage scenario, the damage extent and location determine the initial stage of flooding.
-Calculations should be performed in stages, each stage comprising of at least two intermediate filling phases in addition to the full phase per flooded space.
+3 For each damage scenario, the damage extent and location determine the initial stage of flooding.
+Calculations should be performed in stages, each stage comprising at least two intermediate filling phases in addition to the full phase per flooded space.
 Unrestricted spaces in way of damage should be considered as flooded immediately.
 Every subsequent stage involves all connected spaces being flooded simultaneously until an impermeable boundary or final equilibrium is reached.
+Unless the flooding process is simulated using time-domain methods, when a flooding stage leads to both a self-acting cross-flooding device and a non-watertight boundary, the self-acting cross-flooding device is assumed to act immediately and occur before the non-watertight boundary is breached.
 If due to the configuration of the subdivision in the ship it is expected that other intermediate stages of flooding are more onerous, then those should be investigated.